jannis-kiriasis/advisor-finder/README.md

 The advice seeker wants a financial advisor close to its location and that can best solve their issue.

-The advice seeker wants to be guided in the choice.
-This is because the market is full of advisors it is often not clear what advisors do and how they can help.
+The advice seeker wants to be guided throguh the choice.
+The market is full of advisors, it is often not clear what advisors do and how they can help.

 ### The financial advisor (FA)